-It’s very difficult for parents to see their daughter struggling with emotional, mental or social issues.
-An independent living program like Journey Home provides a safe place where young women from North Dakota can learn how to cope, and even better how to be successful in our modern society.
+It’s very difficult for parents to see their child struggling with emotional, mental or social issues.
+An independent living program like Journey Home provides a safe place where teens from North Dakota can learn how to cope, and even better how to be successful in our modern society.

-Located in Layton, just outside Salt Lake City, Utah, Journey Home welcomes young women all over the country, including North Dakota.
+Located in Layton, just outside Salt Lake City, Utah, Journey Home welcomes teens all over the country, including North Dakota.
 According to scientific literature, living in a goal oriented environment enhances residents’ probability of success.

 We differentiate ourselves form other independent living programs because of the involvement of both parents and residents in establishing goals and intermediate steps along each girl’s personal journey.

-Our professional team welcomes every girl between 16 and 21 from North Dakota, eager to transform these girls into happy, satisfied and successful members of society by improving either their inner and outer skills.
+Our professional team welcomes every girl or child assigned female at birth between 16 and 21 from North Dakota, eager to transform these girls and assigned female at birth into happy, satisfied and successful members of society by improving either their inner and outer skills.

-If you’re searching for an independent living program for your daughter from North Dakota, you may have a very frustrating time ahead of you.
+If you’re searching for an independent living program for your child from North Dakota, you may have a very frustrating time ahead of you.
 It’s hard to send away your daughter, but there is scientific evidence that an extended period away from home can improve self-esteem and coping skills.
-Journey Home is located just outside Salt Lake City in Utah, but accepts young women all over the country, including North Dakota.
+Journey Home is located just outside Salt Lake City in Utah, but accepts teens all over the country, including North Dakota.

-Every girl who wishes to attend the program must meet these requirements: graduation from a residential treatment center, therapeutic wilderness program, therapeutic boarding school, or other similar treatment programs, has demonstrated readiness for this level of responsibility and freedom, is committed and stable relative to ongoing life and therapeutic goals, is and is committed to sobriety.
-If your child from North Dakota meets these requirements, she can then undergo an admission interview and our professional team will assess if an independent living program is the best choice for your daughter.
+Every girl or child assigned female at birth who wishes to attend the program must meet these requirements: graduation from a residential treatment center, therapeutic wilderness program, therapeutic boarding school, or other similar treatment programs, has demonstrated readiness for this level of responsibility and freedom, is committed and stable relative to ongoing life and therapeutic goals, is and is committed to sobriety.
+If your child from North Dakota meets these requirements, they can then undergo an admission interview and our professional team will assess if an independent living program is the best choice for your daughter.
 We work especially with depressive and anxiety disorders, body image issues, ADD/ADHD and other learning issues, academic struggles and low self-esteem.

 Our program is based on five core principles: healthy living, education, life skills, personal responsibility and social integration.
-Every girl must decide, with the support of family and a professional team, goals within every principle.
-She will do a follow up interview at least every two weeks, and a couple of parents will be assigned to her as guidance.
+Every girl or child assigned female at birth must decide, with the support of family and a professional team, goals within every principle.
+She will do a follow up interview at least every two weeks, and a couple of parents will be assigned to their as guidance.

 Journey Home has plenty of alternative activities beyond just therapy, there’s outdoor hiking, fun food Friday, sports, going to movies and others.
-But our girls con decide even to get a job or go on with high school or college studies.
+But our girls and assigned female at birth con decide even to get a job or go on with high school or college studies.

-Our independent living program can help make your daughter become a successful and happy adult, more than capable of coping with society and internal issues.
+Our independent living program can help make your child become a successful and happy adult, more than capable of coping with society and internal issues.

 Overview of Mood Disorders in Teens: A useful guide focusing on mood disorders made by prestigious Rochester University, one of the country’s top-tier research universities.
 Our 158 buildings house more than 200 academic majors, more than 2,000 faculty and instructional staff, and some 11,100 studentsapproximately half of whom are women.